 Seasonal allergies in Columbia are a pain to deal with.
 Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can greatly alter the way you feel.
-Sure, symptoms can range from mild to severe, but there is one thing that all allergy sufferers may not know they can consider in order to help decrease their symptoms in their home – buy a whole-home air filtration system.
+Sure, symptoms can be anywhere from mild to severe, but there is one thing that all allergy sufferers may not know they can look at in order to help decrease their symptoms in their home – add a whole-home air filtration system.

-There are a variety of ‘over-the-counter’ ways to treat your allergy symptoms, but good household air filtration can help you make sure one large piece of the puzzle is taken care of so that your home’s air is helping, not causing, your allergies.
+There are a variety of ‘over-the-counter’ ways to treat your allergy symptoms, but good household air filtration can help you ensure one large piece of the puzzle is taken care of so that your home’s air is helping, not causing, your allergies.

-Here are a few pointers Midland Air Service Experts put together to help you breathe a little easier when your allergies would normally flare up:
+Here are a few tips Midland Air Service Experts put together to help you breathe a little easier when your allergies would likely flare up:

 1) Investigate the types of air filtration systems

 Whole-home air cleaners and air filtration systems come in a host of shapes, sizes and technologies.
-Touted as top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect solution for the most severe allergy sufferers and asthmatic residents.
-A HEPA filter is also a good selection for elderly or infant residents with respiratory problems.
+Considered top-notch, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect answer for the most severe allergy sufferers and asthmatic residents.
+A HEPA filter is also a good choice for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity